pyunc/project-practical-mlops-3-classifier/README.md

 ==============================

 Last training in dev enviroment:
-* Date: 04-17-2022
+* Date: 05-07-2022

 ----------------------

 ## Objetives

 This mini project aims to build a machine learning API using Flask.
-This project aims to consolidate my recently acquired knowledge on Flask, Docker and MLops practices such as Makefile usage.

-This service returns a float number indicating the value of the house given certain features.

-API request could be either POST or GET methods.

 ## Initial setup or MakeFile